primeau/Larn/README.md

 roguebasin.
 Edwin Denicholas took 12.4 alpha 2 and caressed it into 12.4.3 for Win32.
 Version 12.4.4 includes a bugfix from Joe Neff.

+Ularn was written in 1987 by Phil Cordier at UC Santa Cruz.
+Version 1.5.1 was released by David Richerby and future 1.5.x versions were developed by Josh Brandt.
+Version 1.6 was a Windows 32 conversion and refactor by Julian Olds.
+Ularn is currently maintained by Josh Bressers.

-Other editions of Larn have been distributed by others, namely LARN13, Ultra-Larn, and NLarn.
+Other editions of Larn have been distributed by others, namely LARN13, dLarn, NLarn, ReLarn, and XLarn.

-This is a JavaScript port of Larn, by Jason Primeau.
-It primarily uses the 12.4.4 codebase and includes a couple of small fixes, a global scoreboard, and minor updates to balance the game at higher difficulties, bumping the version number to 12.4.5.
+JSLarn 12.5.0 is a JavaScript port of Larn and Ularn, by Jason Primeau.
+It primarily references the Larn 12.4.4 and Ularn 1.5.4 codebases but takes inspiration from other versions as well.
+It includes bug fixes, a global scoreboard, and updates to balance the game at higher difficulties.

 I hope you enjoy this version of LARN.